 It proposes that instead of paper qualifications being the main route to employability and career progression, a skills card, akin to an accredited resume, be instituted.

-Enlightenment Within the
+Enlightenment Within the State Educational System

 The state system is primarily concerned with education and training.
 Enlightenment (in the sense of an awakening or opening of the mind), however, although a somewhat esoteric concept and a unique experience for each individual, is clearly recognized as an important aspect of education (see Chitty, 1990).
 It is interesting to note the value of literature in this process within the state system has long been recognized, for example Gatherer (1990) considers it “a prime source of vicarious experience” (p.
 748) and “the most effective means of training pupil’s minds in clear thinking, forming independent judgements [sic], and responding sensitively to the ideas and feelings of other people” (p.
 742).
 Similar praises are bestowed on the use of literature and philosophy by the European Commission White Paper (1996) “Teaching and Learning – Towards the Learning Society.”

 The Mix.
 In a utopian environment, learning centering on enlightenment by methods such as the directed reading outlined above would be the major thrust of education.
 Utopia unfortunately does not exist.
 The reality is that at present the common measure for the attainment of skills and a knowledge base is the acquisition of qualifications by examination.
 Examinations are of little direct educational value for those who take them and may only measure ability in examination technique and the ability to learn or remember a collation of facts.
 They may not even be a measure of effort as what is easy to one may require great diligence and struggle in another.
 Qualifications are, however, very important for the individual in that they can determine which strata of society one belongs to.
 They are a boon for almost all choices of employment, and society values them highly.
 In this view they are, for the most part, a necessary evil.